mikecvet/nl-sh/README.md

 - Loads prior shell history (bash, ksh, tcsh, zsh), allows history navigation and updates underlying shell history with executed commands
 - Supports `GPT 3.5 Turbo`, `GPT 4`, `Claude 2.1`, and any locally-available open-source `GGUF` formatted LLM

-In particular, I've had success with `Mistral 7B Instruct`, and `CodeLlama 7B`.
-Some other OS models, such as raw `Llama2` do not work as well; often because they're a little too chatty and helpful =)
+I've had some success with `Mistral 7B Instruct`, and `CodeLlama 7B`, though they do not work as well as Claude or OpenAI's models.
+Some other open-source models, such as `Llama2` do not work as well at all; often because they're a little too chatty and helpful =)

 `nl-sh` is best demonstrated with some examples (default behavior is to use GPT4 and assume `OPENAI_API_KEY` is available):